-Isobutyl alcohols is a secondary alcohol because the carbinol group attached to two carbon atoms and one hydrogen atom, 2-butanol alcohol is a secondary alcohol because the carbinol group attached two alkyl groups and one hydrogen atom.
+Isobutyl alcohols is secondary alcohol because the carbinol group attached to two carbon atoms and one hydrogen atom, 2-butanol alcohol is secondary alcohol because the carbinol group attached two alkyl groups and one hydrogen atom.

-1-propanol is a primary alcohol while 2-propanol is a secondary one because the carbinol group of 1-propanol is attached to two hydrogen atoms and one carbon while 2-propanol is attached to hydrogen atom and two carbon atoms.
+1-propanol is primary alcohol while 2-propanol is a secondary one because the carbinol group of 1-propanol is attached to two hydrogen atoms and one carbon while 2-propanol is attached to a hydrogen atom and two carbon atoms.

 Ethanol (Ethyl alcohol) is considered the oldest organic compound prepared in industry, Ancient Egyptians prepared alcohol before 3000 years ago by the fermentation process of sugar materials and starch.

 Fermentation of sugary substance and starch (Conc.
 96%): 20% of ethanol is produced all over the world by alcoholic fermentation process of starch and sugar materials especially countries which are rich in the cultivating of sugar-cane, beet and maize, Alcoholic fermentation is the addition of yeast fungus to molasses (sucrose) to form ethanol.